Table of Contents

 Child And Dependent Care Tax Credit

-This tax credit may help you defray childcare costs for dependent children 12 years or under.
+This tax credit may help you defray childcare costs for dependent children under the age of 13 years.
 For dependents, other than children, the IRS requires that they must have lived in your home more than half the year.

 Adoption Tax Credit